Canvas is our primary classroom tool. It's accessible from any device and provides the following resources:

 By the start of the term, we will add you to your Westminster courses in Canvas.
 You can access Canvas anytime from the Westminster Dashboard to sign in (or visit canvas.wts.edu).

 You will use your Populi username and password to access Canvas.

 Upon signing in to Canvas, you will be directed to a landing page that shows your current classes.

 This home screen contains upcoming deadlines, assignments, and notifications.
 Or click on a class to see its lectures and materials.
 The left side bar offers various other tools and options.

 Once inside a course you can navigate the weekly video lectures and assignments.

-Since Canvas is so easy to use, most people figure it out simply by navigating around and exploring.
-But if you want more training on using Canvas, we've automatically added you to a special course in Canvas called "Canvas Tips" (listed within Canvas with your other courses) which offers additional videos that overview the features and uses of Canvas.
+Since Canvas is easy to use, most people figure it out simply by navigating around and exploring.
+But if you want more training on using Canvas, we've automatically added you to a special course in Canvas called "Canvas Tips" (listed within Canvas among your other courses) which offers additional videos that overview the features and uses of Canvas.